Using Turbo Components

 Disabling

-can also be disabled via the Preferences
+These lists can be disabled via the Preferences window.

 Custom Lists